port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/jenkins-ocean.md

 # Jenkins

-Our Jenkins integration allows you to import `jobs`, and `builds` from your Jenkins environment into Port, according to your mapping and definitions.
+Our Jenkins integration allows you to import `jobs` and `builds` from your Jenkins environment into Port, according to your mapping and definitions.

 ## Common use cases